 Read through the entire contract and make certain you understand who is responsible for:

 - Cleaning Fees

 - Trash collection

-In addition to the standard fee, guests will have to pay state taxes when renting " Your own special paradise", along with any other fees that may be required depending on their situation, including an animal fee, earlier check-in or later check-out fee, or a pool heating fee for private pool usage during the fall or spring months.
+In addition to the standard charge, visitors will need to pay state taxes when booking " Your own special paradise", along with various other fees that may be required based upon their situation, including a pet charge, earlier check-in or later check-out fee, or a pool heating fee for private swimming pool usage during the autumn or spring months.